 - a.
-An exposed public safety worker should take the following immediate "first aid" action steps: Immediately irrigate the involved area. - E Flush eyes with copious amounts of IV fluids, if indicated. - ☑ Wash skin vigorously with soap and water.
+An exposed public safety worker should take the following immediate "first aid" action steps: - Immediately irrigate the involved area. - E Flush eyes with copious amounts of IV fluids, if indicated. - ☑ Wash skin vigorously with soap and water.
 If soap and water is not available, rinse area with another available solution such as IV fluids or a water-based liquid.
 Waterless hand cleaners are not recommended for post-exposure gross decontamination, but can be used when other options are not available. - b.
 Employee shall report the exposure incident to the receiving hospital and to their immediate supervisor. - c.
 Exposed employees are REQUIRED to register as a patient at the receiving hospital (same receiving hospital as the source). - d.
 Once at the receiving hospital, the exposed employee should locate and complete the "Request for Information by Emergency Care Workers (RIECW)" form (see Appendix A).
 When completed, the form should be submitted to the nurse handling the exposed employee's care in the Emergency Department (ED). - e.
 The EMS Coordinator for the receiving hospital can serve as a liaison between the organization and the hospital.
-The department's infection control officer (ICO) or designated supervisor 1should, upon receiving notification that there has been an exposure incident, notify the receiving hospital's EMS Coordinator.
+The department's infection control officer (ICO) or designated supervisor 1should, upon receiving notification that there has been an exposure incident, notify the receiving hospital's EMS Coordinator. - f.
+Follow-up care/exam(s) will be provided to each employee involved when indicated.
+All follow-up care/exam(s) will be coordinated through your employer.